T

 What is an Instructional Designer?

-An instructional designer is responsible for planning and creating educational resources to meet a learning outcome.
-Instructional designers are tasked with the duty of conceiving instructional materials, curriculums, and learning methods which are engaging to the students.
+Instructional designers are tasked with the duty of conceiving instructional materials, curriculums, and learning methods that are engaging to the students.

 What Does an Instructional Designer Do?